Eyiza/cron-jobs/README.md

 MAIL_USERNAME=your_email_address
 MAIL_PASSWORD=your_email_password
 ```
-Other variables that can be configured include:
+Other variables that can be updated include:
 1. `MAIL_RECIPIENT` - The email address of the recipient

 ### NodeJS
+Before running the application, you need to configure the following environment variables:
 1. `EMAILUSER` - The email address of the sender
 2. `EMAILPASS` - The password of the sender's email address
 3. `TWILIO_ACCOUNT_SID` - The Twilio account SID